mecid/mecid.github.io/_posts/2023-01-10-mastering-charts-in-swiftui.md

 }
 ```

-As you can see in the example above, we use the BarMark type to draw the population of the provided cities.
+As you can see in the example above, we use the *BarMark* type to draw the population of the provided cities.
 We use the city name, which is categorical type as X position.
-That's why Charts concatenate every mark with the same X position.
+That's why the *Chart* view concatenate every mark with the same X position.

 ```swift
 struct ContentView1: View {